 Figure 1 – Dries van Noten shirt <

-a cashmere/mohair mix exemplifies how joy stimulated through engagement with materiality allows a ‘haptic way of seeing’ (Riegl 1985 in Le Breton et al 2020: 34), and this ardent, intersensorial scrutiny reflects Pallasmaa’s evocation that ‘the hands want to see, the eyes want to caress’ (2005: 14).
+As with the shirt, a Paloma Wool jumper in a cashmere/mohair mix exemplifies how joy stimulated through engagement with materiality allows a ‘haptic way of seeing’ (Riegl 1985 in Le Breton et al 2020: 34), and this ardent, intersensorial scrutiny reflects Pallasmaa’s evocation that ‘the hands want to see, the eyes want to caress’ (2005: 14).
 When worn with nothing underneath, or with short sleeves, the jumper, in blue, green, yellow and brown stripes, rests softly on the body, inducing contentment through the material encounter of skin and wool.
 When first worn, my mind turned to social summer evenings on which it would replace a jacket.
 For work online, it offered an ideal balance of informality and aesthetically attuned effort; its reassuring texture and the positive reception it received transformed it into a kind of downy armour to approach student cohorts.
 A womenswear item, it has none of the cumbersome bulk of men’s knitwear and this lightness conveys a gender fluidity that, as with the shirt, is deeply satisfying and comforting on a personal level.

 Figure 2 – Paloma Wool jumper <